lemenkov/libyuv/docs/formats.md

 3 - 100%.
 11111111b = 0xff = 255
 The 10 bit RGB values range from 0 to 1023.
 XR30 is the same as AR30 but with no alpha channel.

+# AB64 and AR64

+AB64 is similar to ABGR, with 16 bit (2 bytes) per channel.
+Each channel stores an unsigned short.
+In memory R is the lowest and A is the highest.
+Each channel has value ranges from 0 to 65535.
+AR64 is similar to ARGB.

 # NV12 and NV21